GraphRCG: Self-Conditioned Graph Generation: Experiments

-Our generation framework is conditioned on representations obtained from the representation generator, which encapsulates the graph distribution in a parametrized manner.
-On the other hand, previous works~\cite{vignac2022digress} have also explored various strategies to capture and model distributions for the guidance of graph generation.
-For example, DiGress leverages three types of structural features: the number of cycles of different sizes, the spectral features, and the molecular characteristics (the valency of each atom and the molecular weight of the molecule) for graph generation.
-However, these are manually-designed features, which contain less information and require domain knowledge.
-In this subsection, we compare several variants of our framework with these structural features to evaluate the efficacy of self-conditioned modeling.
-In particular, we consider using the following features (representations) to replace our self-conditioned modeling module: (1) structural features proposed in DiGress, (2) representations of true training samples, which limit the uniqueness of generation, (3) a mixture of true representations, and (4) distributions learned by the Gaussian Mixture Model (GMM).
+\textbf{Effect of Self-Conditioned Modeling.} Previous works~\cite{vignac2022digress} have also explored various strategies to capture and model distributions for the guidance of graph generation.
+For example, DiGress leverages manually designed structural features (e.g., the number of cycles) for graph generation.
+However, such features contain less information and require domain knowledge.
+In this subsection, we compare several variants of our framework with these structural features to evaluate the efficacy of self-conditioned modeling in encapsulating the graph distribution.
+We consider using the following features (representations) to replace our self-conditioned modeling module: (1) structural features proposed in DiGress, (2) representations of true training samples, which limit the uniqueness of generation, (3) a mixture of true representations, and (4) distributions learned by a Gaussian Mixture Model (GMM).
 As the structural features involve molecular information, we conduct experiments on the QM9 dataset with explicit hydrogens, which is a more complex setting with larger graphs.

 From the results presented in Table~\ref{tab:features}, we first observe that the inclusion of structural features significantly enhances the performance of DiGress, especially in the metric of molecule stability, which benefits from the integration of molecular characteristics.
 The substitution of self-conditioned modeling with structural features, however, results in a notable decline in performance, highlighting the importance of distributions with comprehensive information for effective guidance.
 Furthermore, among the variants that directly operate on training sample representations, it is evident that the mere utilization of pre-existing representations yields suboptimal outcomes, especially concerning the metric of uniqueness.
 This suggests that relying solely on existing representations captures only a small portion of the authentic distribution, thereby adversely impacting the overall performance.